indy728/42_lem-in/README.md

 ## Pathfinding Algo in C

 #### Usage: ./lem-in [-1rc] < path-to-file
+    - 1: One Path: Marches all ants down the first and shortest path.
+    - r: Raw: Simple output as per requirements of the assignment.
+    - c: Ignore Coordinates: In this program's vaildation process, duplicate coordinates naturally reset the name of the  original room of same coordinates.
+Ignore Coordinates will create new rooms regardless of coordinates.

 The purpose of this project is to write a program that validates input and effectively implements a pathfinding algorithm to solve a problem efficiently.